 Please Contribute to Panoramic Fruit's GoFundMe & Help Me Save the Farm

 I have never done this before.
 I've never asked for money since creating the farm 25 years ago.
-I've never asked people to support me, but it's now or never, and this is a farm I can only restore with your help.
+I've never asked people to support me financially but it's now or never.
+This is a farm I can only restore with your help.
 Over the last decade, I have given small tours of what this paradise came to be, and many were grateful to come back over and over.
 I would expand this in the years ahead and share it with contributors, allowing them to see what their gift of money grew into.
 Before Hurricane Maria, it was a splendid expanse of colors, sounds, and perfume smells of flowering trees and fruit.
 With your help, it can be heaven on earth again.
 Please take a look at this video, it was taken after the Hurricane Maria damage but still shows a beautiful are of rolling hills in the tropical jungle of Western Puerto Rico.